brandonio21/SQLiteDatabaseManager/README.md

 Although this may not be the best idea, I will leave any changes to this system until they are needed by anyone.

+This library uses the System.Data.SQLite library to communicate with SQLite databases

 ## TO-DO LIST ##
 0) Make a to-do list.